remoomer1408/Smart-Catalog-Generator/README.md

 The app can be used by e-commerce platforms or anyone looking to streamline their product listing creation process.
 It automatically generates:

-Product titles
+-Product titles

-Descriptions
+-Descriptions

-Feature bullet points
+-Feature bullet points

-SEO tags
+-SEO tags

-The project is being built in public, with a focus on simplicity, scalability, and integration of AI technologies for automated product categorization.
+I'm building this project in public, with a focus on simplicity, scalability, and integration of AI technologies for automated product categorization.